Rest

 What is Shinrin-yoku ?

-Originating in Japan, "Shinrin-yoku" translates to "Forest bathing" or "Immersion in the Forest" is a science-based public health practice.
-It is a simple and easy mindfullness walk in nature to de-stress and boost health/wellbeing in a natural way.
+Originating in Japan, "Shinrin-yoku" translates to "forest bathing" or "immersion in the forest" and is a science-based public health practice.
+This simple yet profound mindfulness walk allows participants to de-stress, enhance overall well-being, and reconnect with nature in a natural, effortless way.

 森